 Overall, soundproofing a ceiling may be slightly costly and more labor-intensive, but it’s WORTH IT in making your living space more comfortable, at peace, and ultimately more enjoyable.

-July 8, 2021 – updated content, removed 1 external link, removed 2 affiliate links, added 2 internal links
+July 8, 2021 – updated content, removed 1 article link, removed 2 product links, added 2 article links

 July 7, 2021 – updated content

-June 3, 2021 – added changelog, fixed and updated article formatting and content, updated product links
+June 3, 2021 – fixed and updated article formatting and content, updated product links